8sun/yii2-integration-phpBB3.1/README.md

 yii2-integration-phpBB3.1
 =========================

-This extension is intended to integrate the Forum with the Yii2.
+This extension is intended to integrate the phpBB 3.1.x with the Yii2.
 It allows automatic registration of users from the site to the forum, as well as authorization, change email, password.
-An extension Yii2-users was used as a users model, but you can connect and configure the behavior of your model.
+An extension [yii2-users-module](https://github.com/vova07/yii2-users-module) was used as a users model, but you can connect and configure the behavior of your model.

 About
 -----